google-site-verification=ysb6H0h5xpnVV4W4SKXH7VtEjCsNCyyWJf_Tlcwis4M

 💡 What I've Learned from Freelance Modeling:

 ✔️ Try different styles.
 You don’t know what works for you until you explore.
-Don’t be afraid to step outside your comfort zone.

 Final Thoughts: Rewriting the Rules in Pink

-There are days I feel stuck, moments where I wonder if I’m doing enough, and times when rejection makes me question everything.
-But deep down, I know this is what I’m meant to do.
-Modeling lights something in me I can’t explain—it’s part of my purpose.
+Starting modeling with no connections and no experience?
+It’s not easy.
+It’s still not easy.
+There are days I feel stuck.
+Moments where I question if I’m doing enough, and times when rejection makes me doubt everything.
+But deep down, I know this is my calling.
+Modeling ignites something in me I can’t explain—it’s part of my purpose.

-And while I’d love to be signed to an agency—not just any agency, but one that truly believes in me the way I do—it hasn’t happened yet.
+I’m still chasing it.
+Still showing up.
+Still fighting for a space that reflects me.
+While I’d love to be signed to an agency—not just any agency, but one that truly believes in me—it hasn’t happened yet.
 That’s okay.
 Because I’m not waiting to be chosen.
 I’m choosing myself every day I keep going.

-Because the moment you stop waiting to be chosen...is the moment you realize you’ve already been becoming the one to watch. 💖
+Because the moment you stop waiting to be chosen... is the moment you realize you’ve already been becoming the one to watch. 💖

 Tips – From Someone Who’s Been There